team2393/FRC2019/CAN.md

-The CAN bus uses a daisy-chain of two wires, usually a twisted pair of green and yellow, to connect up to 64 devices to the roboRIO.
+The CAN bus uses a daisy-chain of two wires, usually a twisted pair of green and yellow, to connect up to 64 devices one one type to the roboRIO.
 Each device has a CAN ID, a number from 0 to 63.

 The chain starts at the roboRIO, runs to the first device,